-The luggage problem video got me to thinking about some of my own luggage experiences.
+The video on luggage problem got me to thinking about some of my own luggage experiences.

-The one other time I stood at the baggage carousel watching all the bags spin around until the last one came out with my bag still missing was a few summers ago when departing from Venice.
-My bag was eventually found two weeks later and delivered to my door.
+My other missing bag experience happened a few summers ago when departing from Venice.
+I stood at the baggage carousel watching all the bags spin around until the last one came out an my bag was still missing.
+Thankfully, my bag was eventually found two weeks later and delivered to my door.
 A frustrating experience with a happy ending.

 My most memorable experience however was the time I waited for my luggage to come out after flying from Catania to Rome.
 I have had to wait quite a while for my luggage to come out many times, but this experience was one I will never forget.

 After a few minutes of the lively red button discussion, someone found a guy to start the carousel again.
 We then proceeded to wait, and wait, and wait.
 After about 20 minutes, six or seven more bags came out and then nothing.
 Two or three people were lucky enough to find their bags and leave.
-This meant that at least we were at the correct carousel.
+At least this meant that we were at the correct carousel.
 The rest of us sat around and watched the same three bags go round and round, again, and again, and again.

 People were starting to become upset.
 A man must have sensed the frustration level.
 He came over and told us that it would only be about five more minutes.
 Five minutes, ten minutes, fifteen minutes and still no bags!